alphagov/verify-tech-docs/README.md

 [![Build Status](https://travis-ci.com/alphagov/verify-tech-docs.svg?branch=master)](https://travis-ci.com/alphagov/verify-tech-docs)

+This repository is the source for the [GOV.UK Verify technical documentation website][verify].

 This project uses the [Tech Docs Template][template], which is a [Middleman template][mmt] that you can use to build technical documentation using a GOV.UK style.

 👉 To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation][tdt-docs].